-Gather Vashon, a new gallery featuring the work of island artists, has announced that it will auction off “Seahorse,” a large sculpture by Vashon artist David Erue, that has drawn attention, admiration and selfie-takers to the exhibition space.
+Gather Vashon, a new gallery featuring the work of island artists, is auctioning off “Seahorse,” a large sculpture by Vashon artist David Erue, which has drawn attention, admiration and selfie-takers to the exhibition space.

-The sculpture is a bigger-than-life example of Erue’s use of everyday items like forks, chains, wrenches and motorcycle spokes, and is suitable for either indoor or outdoor exhibition.
+The sculpture is a bigger-than-life example of Erue’s use of everyday items, such as forks, chains, wrenches and motorcycle spokes, and is suitable for either indoor or outdoor exhibition.

-Gather Vashon owners Kathy Raines and Whitney Rose, along with Erue, have come up with a democratic, crowd-sourced twist to the auction — they will let islanders vote on where the money goes.
+Gather Vashon owners Kathy Raines and Whitney Rose, along with Erue, came up with a democratic, crowd-sourced twist to the auction — they will let islanders vote on where the money goes.

 “We thought, why not let the community decide?”
 Raines said.

-Islanders can suggest a charity to receive the proceeds of the auction by visiting Gather Vashon’s Instagram or Facebook pages, and leaving a comment with the name of a charity on the “Seahorse” post.
-Suggestions will be tallied and the charity will be chosen after 5 p.m.
-Tuesday, June 19.
+Islanders have suggested a charity to receive the proceeds of the auction by visiting Gather Vashon’s Instagram or Facebook pages, and leaving a comment with the name of a charity on the “Seahorse” post.
+Suggestions were tallied and the charity chosen Tuesday, after press time.

-Online bidding for the piece will start at 10 a.m.
-June 20, at http://bit.ly/erueseahorse.
+Online bidding for the piece starts at 10 a.m.
+June 20, at bit.ly/erueseahorse.

 “Seahorse” is valued at $8,750.
 Bidding will start at $4,000, and anything raised over $4,500 will be donated to the community-selected charity.